Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

-Sean Li and David Bate initiated the detailed study of RNP-differentiability spaces, which permit differentiation of Lipschitz functions with values in RNP-Banach spaces (\textit{Radon Nikodym Property}).
-For more information on such Banach spaces see \cite{pisier2016martingales}.
-The question of differentiability of RNP-Banach space valued Lipschitz functions arose in the work of Kleiner and Cheeger where it was shown that a PI-space admits a Rademacher theorem for such functions \cite{Ch09diff}.
-Li and Bate studied the abstract condition of being an RNP-differentiability space and managed to prove a partial converse by showing that the tangents of RNP-differentiability spaces admit a weak form of Poincar\'e inequality and that the spaces themselves admit a form of non-homogeneous Poincar\'e inequality infinitesimally.
-This already showed that differentiability was closely connected to Poincar\'e-type inequalities.
-However, it left open a question, if differentiability spaces were PI-rectifiable, i.e. if they can be covered by positive measure subsets of PI-spaces.
-This question is resolved here.
-Further, as a consequence we obtain the following theorem, which has an easier proof presented in the Appendix to this paper \ref{appendix}.
+The work of Bate and Li initiated the detailed study of RNP-differentiability spaces, which permit differentiation of Lipschitz functions with values in RNP-Banach spaces (\textit{Radon Nikodym Property}).
+The definition is contained below in Section \ref{rnpdiffspace}.
+For more information on RNP-Banach spaces see \cite{pisier2016martingales}.
+The question of differentiability of RNP-Banach space valued Lipschitz functions had already arisen earlier in the work of Cheeger and Kleiner where it was shown that a PI-space admits a Rademacher theorem for such functions \cite{Ch09diff}.

-\begin{theorem} Let $(X,d,\mu)$ be an RNP-differentiability space.
-Then $X$ can be covered by positive measure subsets $V_i$, such that each $V_i$ is metric doubling, when equipped with its restricted distance, and for $\mu$-a.e. $x \in V_i$ each space $M \in T_x(V_i)$ admits a PI-inequality of type $(1,p)$ for all $p$ sufficiently large. \footnote{The subset $V$ is equipped with the restricted measure and metric.} \end{theorem}
+A corollary of Theorem \ref{thm:PIrect} is the following, which also has an easier, more direct, proof presented in the Appendix \ref{appendix}. \begin{theorem} Let $(X,d,\mu)$ be a RNP-differentiability space.
+Then $X$ can be covered, up to measure zero, by countably many positive measure subsets $V_i$, such that each $V_i$ is metric doubling, when equipped with its restricted distance, and for $\mu$-a.e. $x \in V_i$ each space $M \in T_x(V_i)$ admits a $(1,p)$-Poincar\'e-inequality for some $p \in [1,\infty)$. \footnote{The subsets $V_i$ are equipped with the restricted measure and metric.} \end{theorem}

+Here, $T_x(V_i)$ denotes the set of measured Gromov-Hausdorff tangents at $x$ for the space $(V_i,d|_{V_i}, \mu|_{V_i})$.
+See \cite{gigligromovhaus, keith2003modulus} for the definition of pointed measured Gromov-Hausdorff convergence, and \cite{ChDiff99, cheeger2015infinitesimal} for the definition of tangent spaces.